Hud (1963 film): Plot

-After learning from Lonnie that Hud is trying to seize the ranch, Homer confronts Hud.
-Infuriated by his eroded inheritance, Hud threatens to have Homer declared legally incompetent so he can take over the ranch.
-Homer tells his son he will lose.
+After learning from Lonnie that Hud is trying to have him declared incompetent and seize the ranch, Homer confronts a drunken Hud.
+Homer asserts he will lose.
 He admits that he made mistakes raising Hud, and was too hard on him.
 When Hud accuses him of having a "shape up or ship out" policy, Homer wonders aloud how a man like Hud can be his son and storms off to his room.
-Hud, drunk, goes outside and tries to rape Alma before Lonnie comes to her aid.
+Hud, drunk and angry, goes to Alma's room and attempts to rape her before Lonnie comes to her aid.

-When the herd tests positive for foot-and-mouth disease, the veterinarian orders them to be killed and buried on the ranch under state supervision to keep the disease from spreading.
-Hud points out that they could sell some oil leases to keep the ranch profitable, but Homer refuses as he only has pride in cattle, despite his ruinous decision to purchase the Mexican cattle.
+When the Bannon's herd tests positive for foot-and-mouth, the veterinarian orders it to be destroyed and buried on the ranch under state supervision to keep the disease from spreading.
+Hud suggests selling some leases to drill for untapped oil on their land to keep the ranch profitable, but Homer refuses, stating he only has pride in what he earns through hard work with his own hands.